-- Richmindale College provides a twenty percent (20%) tuition discount on credits enrolled in bachelor's degree to student applicants who completed Grade 9 up to Grade 12 and graduated high school from Richmindale College or other Richmindale schools worldwide. - ✓ The discount applies to bachelor's degree programs only. - ✓ The discount does not apply to fees not covered by the tuition, such as admission fee, credit transfer evaluation fee, miscellaneous fee, software licenses, and other fees required to complete the program. - This discount cannot be combined with other discounts, unless specified.
+- Richmindale College provides a twenty percent (20%) tuition and miscellaneous fee discount on credits enrolled to new admission applicants from May 2025 to April 2026. - The discount applies to bachelor's degree programs only. - ✓ The discount does not apply to fees not covered by the tuition, such as admission fee, credit transfer evaluation fee, miscellaneous fee, software licenses, and other fees required to complete the program. - ✓ This discount cannot be combined with other discounts, unless specified.